wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
+= 7.3.1 =
+* FIX JS error with the Block Editor
+* FIX Polylang and XML sitemaps

 = 7.3 <a href="https://www.seopress.org/newsroom/product-news/seopress-7-3/">Read the blog post update</a> =
 * NEW Add pre-published checks to the Block Editor
 * NEW Disable hierarchical display for posts and products in HTML sitemap (SEO, XML - HTML Sitemap, HTML Sitemap tab)